Abelian Livsic theorems for Anosov flows: introduction

 then

 for some smooth closed $1$-form $\omega$ and some H\"older continuous $u : M \to \mathbb R$ which is continuously differentiable along flow lines. \end{theorem}

-In the next section we give some background on Anosov flows and give two proofs of Theorem \ref{abelian_livsic_theorem} (the second of which also implies Theorem \ref{th:positive_proportion}).
-In section 3, we consider general abelian covers.
-In section 4, we discuss how to extend the abelian Livsi\v{c} theorem to amenable covers and prove Theorem \ref{th:amenable}.
+In the next section we give some background on Anosov flows and cohomology.
+In section \ref{sec:two_proofs}, we give two proofs of Theorem \ref{abelian_livsic_theorem} (the second of which also implies Theorem \ref{th:positive_proportion}).
+In section \ref{sec:general_abelian_cover}, we consider general abelian covers.
+In section \ref{sec:amenable}, we discuss how to extend the abelian Liv\v{s}ic theorem to amenable covers and prove Theorem \ref{th:amenable}.

 I am grateful to Stephen Cantrell, Caleb Dilsavor, Andrey Gogolev and Federico Rodriguez Hertz for helpful comments on an early version of this note.